wpcampus/wpcampus-2016-theme/README.md

 # WPCampus 2016 - Theme

-The WordPress theme for the 2016 WPCampus conference.
+This is the WordPress theme used to power the 2016 WPCampus conference website at [https://2016.wpcampus.org](https://2016.wpcampus.org).

 ## How to setup on your localhost
 1. Clone the repo to a folder on your computer